Joe Thompson (pilot)

-Thompson published a book in 2006 entitled, Tiger Joe: A photographic Diary of a World War II Aerial Reconnaissance Pilot.
-On one of his missions over France, anti-aircraft fire penetrated his P-51 Mustang aircraft just behind his cockpit; it destroyed his camera equipment, severed the hydraulic lines and stopped the engine.
-As he was about to parachute out, the engine inexplicably started again and enabled him to fly to an airstrip 20 miles away but quit again before he could land.
-He landed the plane with a "dead stick" hitting the runway at an angle and with no brakes.
+Thompson published a book in 2006 entitled, Tiger Joe: A Photographic Diary of a World War II Aerial Reconnaissance Pilot.

 Early years

 Thompson is a descendant of one of Nashville's founding families.
 His great-great-grandfather, Thomas Thompson (1759–1837), was one of middle Tennessee's earliest settlers, arriving from North Carolina in the winter of 1779 to a site that would become the city of Nashville.
 He was one of 256 colonists in 1780 who signed the Cumberland Compact.
-For serving in the American Revolutionary War in 1774, he received a Revolutionary War land grant of 640 acres in Tennessee roughly located at the junction of Nashville's Franklin Road and Thompson Lane, which marks the original northern edge of the property.
+For serving in the American Revolutionary War in 1774, he received a Revolutionary War land grant of 640 acres in Tennessee located near the junction of Nashville's Franklin Road and Thompson Lane, which marks the original northern edge of the property.
 "Thompson Lane" was named for the family, and it remains in modern times as one of the city's large thoroughfares.
 The family's ancestral home, called "Glen Leven", was built on the property in 1857, and Joe Thompson Jr. was born there on June 8, 1919.

+He graduated from Wallace University School and Vanderbilt University (1941).
+During his college days he began taking flying lessons in a civilian flight training program his senior year and accumulated 15 hours of flying time in a Piper Cub.
+He was interested in photography and became a photographer for the college yearbook.